opendaylight/transportpce/docs/developer-guide.rst

 This feature allows TransportPCE application to expose at its northbound interface other APIs than those defined by the OpenROADM MSA.
 With this feature, TransportPCE provides part of the Transport-API specified by the Open Networking Foundation.
-More specifically, the Topology Service and Connectivity Service components are implemented, allowing to expose to higher level applications an abstraction of its OpenROADM topologies in the form of topologies respecting the T-API modelling, as well as creating/deleting connectivity services between the Service Interface Points (SIPs) exposed by the T-API topology.
-The current version of TransportPCE implements the *tapi-topology.yang* and *tapi-connectivity.yang* models in the revision 2018-12-10 (T-API v2.1.2).
+More specifically, the Topology Service, Connectivity and Notification Service components are implemented, allowing to:

+1. Expose to higher level applications an abstraction of its OpenROADM topologies in the form of topologies respecting the T-API modelling.
+2. Create/delete connectivity services between the Service Interface Points (SIPs) exposed by the T-API topology.
+3. Create/Delete Notification Subscription Service to expose to higher level applications T-API notifications through a Kafka server.

+The current version of TransportPCE implements the *tapi-topology.yang*, *tapi-connectivity.yang* and *tapi-notification.yang* models in the revision 2018-12-10 (T-API v2.1.2).

-Additionally, support for the Notification Service component will be added in future releases, which will allow higher level applications to create/delete a Notification Subscription Service to receive several T-API notifications as defined in the *tapi-notification.yang* model.
+Additionally, support for the Path Computation Service will be added in future releases, which will allow T-PCE to compute a path over the T-API topology.

 T-API Topology Service
 ~~~~~~~~~~~~~~~~~~~~~~